Analysis | In a speech of historic dishonesty, Trump tried to reinforce his long-planned effort to retain power

 Should anyone have not picked up on all of that, though, he made it clear on Thursday.
 The most important thing to Trump is maintaining power, not the stability of the country or the American experiment.
 Worse, he wrapped his self-serving arguments in the verbiage of defending the nation.

 It was a historic speech, truly, in the way that Dred Scott v.
 Sandford is historic.
-It was commentary that will be studied for years, just as the Oval Office recordings of Richard Nixon are studied.
+It was commentary that will be studied for years, just as the Oval Office recordings of Richard M. Nixon are studied.